Memprof/parser/README.md

 --obj <id>: outputs the access pattern to the object <id>. <id> can be found using the -X option (it is the first number on each line of the -X output)

 ```

+Note: the parser API has changed since the publication of "MemProf: a Memory Profiler for NUMA Multicore Systems".
+We now use a much simpler API based on 2 functions: sample_to_variable2 and get_symbol that return respectively the accessed object and the function performing the access.